 A wrongful death suit is a lawsuit that’s filed in civil court and, therefore, is very different than a manslaughter or murder trial, which is handled in criminal court.
 A wrongful death suit cannot be filed for the death of a person alone.
-Ohio code section 2125.01 stipulates that an action for wrongful death can be filed only when “the death of a person is caused by wrongful act, neglect or default, which would have entitled the party injured to maintain an action and recover damages if death had not ensued…”
+Ohio Revised Code Section 2125.01 stipulates that an action for wrongful death can be filed only when “the death of a person is caused by wrongful act, neglect or default, which would have entitled the party injured to maintain an action and recover damages if death had not ensued…”

 In other words, a wrongful death claim can be filed only if the victim would have been legally able to file a personal injury suit for damages had the injury not resulted in death.
 Thus, your claim must prove that the defendant was negligent; negligence led to the accident and resultant death; and that the survivors of the deceased suffered damages.